iankelk/iankelk.github.io/index.md

 * [Search and Rescue using YOLOv5](https://wandb.ai/iankelk/YOLOv5/reports/Search-and-Rescue-Augmentation-and-Preprocessing-on-Drone-Based-Water-Rescue-Images-with-YOLOv5---VmlldzoxOTk4MTI2?galleryTag=object-detection) using the Weights and Biases report
 * [How AI Could Have Warned Us about the Florida Condo Collapse Before It Happened](https://towardsdatascience.com/how-a-i-can-prevent-future-building-collapses-before-they-happen-71c3bf3740b5) article for TDS
 * The [video](https://www.youtube.com/watch?v=g4tnZTghSmg) for the TDS article (featured on the page, but here it is directly)
-Co-author on a paper on physical adversarial attacks on face recognition systems for S&P 2023.
-[ImU: Physical Impersonating Attack for Face Recognition System with Natural Style Changes](https://drive.google.com/file/d/1ewQSfJwTpHNtrRsdPiJNYB99_kcYtoCQ/view?usp=share_link)
+* Co-authored a paper on physical adversarial attacks on face recognition systems for biometric security for S&P 2023: [ImU: Physical Impersonating Attack for Face Recognition System with Natural Style Changes](https://drive.google.com/file/d/1ewQSfJwTpHNtrRsdPiJNYB99_kcYtoCQ/view?usp=share_link)

 ### Visualization
 * JavaScript D3 Visualization [project](https://iankelk.github.io/fantastic-news/) on Fake News mostly focuses on COVID-19 propaganda (requires Chrome or Firefox on desktop).
 It was selected as [best project](https://www.cs171.org/2022/fame/) for the class in my Masters program.